aditya161216/DJ-Emotion-Recognition-App/README.md

 # DJ Emotion Recognition App

-A cross-platform app for DJs to analyze and visualize **crowd emotions in real-time** during live sets, helping improve song choices and audience engagement.
+A cross-platform mobile app for DJs to analyze and visualize **crowd emotions in real-time** during live sets, helping improve song choices and audience engagement.

 ## Features